OJ SIMPSON DIDN’T LOOK BELIEVABLE AS A KILLER

 OJ Simpson was initially cast to play the role of the Terminator, but James Cameron eventually axed OJ because he didn’t think he would be believable as a killer.
 Sylvester Stallone and Mel Gibson both turned down the Terminator role.

 THE TRAGIC IRONY

-Ironically, OJ Simpson was charged with two counts of murder with special circumstances.
+Ironically, OJ Simpson was charged with two counts of murder under special circumstances.
 He did not surrender and was declared a fugitive.
 A suicide letter was found shortly before Simpson is spotted riding in friend Al Cowlings’ white Ford Bronco.
-With Cowlings driving, they lead police on a 60-mile slow speed chase and end up at Simpson’s Brentwood mansion.
+With Cowlings driving, they lead police on a 60-mile slow-speed chase and end up at Simpson’s Brentwood mansion.
 Simpson surrenders to police at his home.
-Simpson was acquitted of these charges in the criminal trial and later was found liable in the civil wrongful death suit brought by the victims’ families and awards the plaintiffs $8.5 million in damages.
+Simpson was acquitted of these charges in the criminal trial and later was found liable in the civil wrongful death suit brought by the victims’ families and awarded the plaintiffs $8.5 million in damages.

 OJ SERVED TIME

 In 2007, OJ Simpson was arrested in Las Vegas, Nevada, and charged with felonies of armed robbery and kidnapping.
 In 2008, he was convicted and sentenced to 33 years imprisonment, with a minimum of nine years without parole.
 He served his sentence at the Lovelock Correctional Center near Lovelock, Nevada.
 After serving nine years, he left prison to start a new chapter as a parolee.